nexos12/nexos12/README.md

 - 👋 Hi, I’m @nexos12
-- 👀 I’m interested in ... webdesign, programing
+- 👀 I’m interested in ... webdesign, programing , NFTS and Crypto
 - 💞️ I’m looking to collaborate on ... many projects
 - 📫 How to reach me ... discord @nexos9231